universal-tool-calling-protocol/code-mode/README.md

 Code Mode flips this model:

-1. The LLM gets a single tool: **`execute_code`**
+1. The LLM gets the ability to search tools in natural language using **`searchTools`**.
+Each tool is shown as a TypeScript interface.
-2. It writes JS/TS that calls your MCP or UTCP endpoints
+2. The LLM gets a single tool: **`callToolChain`**
-3. A lightweight HTTP proxy forwards requests
+3. It writes JS that calls your MCP or UTCP tools as JS functions
-4. Results flow back through the execution environment
+3. Only end results get returned to the agent

 This leverages what LLMs excel at - **writing code** - while keeping tool orchestration efficient and stateless.